 It's very strange.

-So start to hear some very crazy things coming from these people because it is not about logic, it's not about fairness, it's truly about a racist view of what other people cannot do and what they they feel they can.
+So start to hear some very crazy things coming from these people because it is not about logic.

 District 4 Republican great state of Utah, it's Burgess Owens.

-If there are not enough black people or fewer black people than you see in other another race categories, let's figure out why that is.
+If there are not enough black people or fewer black people than you see in other race categories, let's figure out why that is.

 Are the schools failing in those local communities?

-Are is the nuclear family falling apart?
+Is the nuclear family falling apart?

 Are people telling them that they're less than so they don't think they can get out and go do something?

-It always jumps out at me that when Tiger Woods became the star golfer on the planet, tons of young black people said, Hey, I can play golf.
+It always jumps out at me that when Tiger Woods became the star golfer on the planet, tons of young black people said, hey, I can play golf.

-So why don't we go and examine why they're not making the same moves as Asians or whites or Hispanics or whomever, and then fix it at the core.
+So why don't we go and examine why they're not making the same moves as Asians or whites or Hispanics or whomever and then fix it at the core?

-You don't just hand them something for free later, because you're not helping Anybody other than the numbers look better.
+You don't just hand them something for free later because you're not helping anybody other than the numbers look better.

-Well, the reason why is because it's been the left is that's had their thumb on the black community.
+Well, the reason why is because it's been the left that's had their thumb on the black community.

-Keep in mind this, uh Joe.
+Keep in mind this, Joe.

-That is on purpose.
+That's on purpose.

 So then those same kids are then by affirmative action put into these colleges.

-They have not been competing, have not been learned how to think and uh and to articulate, so they fail there too.
+They have not been competing, have not been learned how to think and to articulate.

-By the way, this is what brought our country together, meritocracy through uh sports and military, the 40s, 50s, and 60s.
+By the way, this is what brought our country together, meritocracy through sports and military, the 40s, 50s, and 60s.

-So we're gonna get back to that.
+So we're going to get back to that.

-When we want the best talent, make sure our business is running the best way, our teams are uh are succeeding the best way, all of a sudden it is the talent that counts.
+When we want the best talent, make sure our business is running the best way.

-So thank goodness for Asians, for for blacks, for Hispanics, uh we are now for America, and we're now taking away one of the greatest tools that the left has had, which is hopelessness.
+And we're now taking away one of the greatest tools that the left has had, which is hopelessness.

-They they thrive on hopelessness.
+They thrive on hopelessness.

 That's what the left does.

-I'm so excited about this opportunity to see it happen.
+And I'm so excited about this opportunity to see it happen.

-Owens.house.gov is his website, it's uh U.S. Representative Burgess Owens.
+It's U.S. Representative Burgess Owens.

 What do you say to somebody like Whoopi Goldberg?